 The Parish Choir regularly enhance church worship singing for the weekly choral services, feast days and solemnities.
-Comprising of four vocal parts; soprano, alto, tenor and base, they sing a large variety of sacred repertoire of different styles and periods.
+Comprising of four vocal parts; soprano, alto, tenor and bass, they sing a large variety of sacred repertoire of different styles and periods.
 Members also have the opportunity of singing in seasonal concerts, civic events and local broadcasts.

 The Parish Choir is always on the look-out for new members and the choir welcomes anybody who would like to join.
-Rehearsals run weekly in term time from 7:30pm – 9:00pm and are open to all who would like to get involved.
-For more information please email email@example.com or call 01205 310929.
+Rehearsals run weekly on Wednesdays in term time from 7:30pm – 9:00pm and are open to all who would like to get involved.
+For more information please email firstname.lastname@example.org or call 01205 310929.

 Meet a Singer